Mashiro3131/Mashiro3131/README.md

 <h4 align="left">

-- 📚 I’m currently learing **C++, Python and Cloud Computing such as AWS, Infomaniac or Google Cloud and then AI & Machine learing after my python bootcamp!**
+- 📚 I’m currently learing **C++, Python and Cloud Computing using AWS, Infomaniak and Google Cloud.
+I would love to learn about machine learning, AI and data manipulation with Python in a near future!**

 - 📖 I’m looking for volunteers to build an iOS app using a API using Flutter Framework or Swift and learn new programming languages!